owickstrom/property-based-testing-the-ugly-parts/src/slides.md

 * Padding with frames from other parallels
   - Frames are only picked from video clips within the parallel
   - Should pick from _any_ video clip within the timeline
-  - Write properties to guide the refactoring
+  - Write properties to guide my work

 # <strong>Case Study 2:</strong> Video Scene Classification